Consumer Group Rebalancing

 Partitions Redistributed

 The coordinator (or a designated consumer) runs the partition assignment strategy.
-Orphaned partitions are assigned to remaining consumers.
+The orphaned partitions P2 and P3 are handed to the two surviving consumers.

 • Assignment strategies: Range, RoundRobin, Sticky